DhananjayGupta300/DhananjayGupta300.github.io/_posts/2019-01-10-Java On The Rocks.md

 2019 for Java, release pace, compatibility, free updates, version overlap.
 + Java 9+ deprecated (major architectural change approach) major parts of the JDK.
 + There is a new module system.
 Class file version will change every 6 months.
-+ A new release every six months, LTS (Long Time Support): every 3 years, i.e. after every six releases (Java 8, 11, 17 and then the progression continues).
++ A new release every six months, whereas, LTS (Long Time Support) versions will come out every 3 years, i.e. after every six releases (Java 8, 11, 17,... then the progression continues).
 + Java ecosystem is siting in Maven Central, Github, it has lot of cross-dependencies.
 There are very few ‘leaf’ libraries, the ones only depending on JDK.
 They all work for Java 8!
-Dang, enters Java+ breaking everything (for the better?).
+Dang, enters Java 9+ breaking everything (for the better?).
 + Example: OOS Library: HdrHistogram broke on Java 9, used in packages like NetflixOSS, Elastic Search etc., fixing it broke Java 7.
 Eventually built helper classes to bridge gaps.
 Is it possible if HdrHistogram had any dependencies?
 + Only leaf nodes could survive.